department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2024-06-Care-Names-Comparative-Study/research-plan-WIP.md

 We will partner with Perigean to recruit Veterans.
 All efforts will be made to recruit a diverse sample, with participants backgrounds ranging across age, abilities, and ethnicities.
 We will keep track of participant demographic information (identified gender, age, ethnicity, cognitive abilities) and other relevant information in an encrypted Excel sheet saved on the VA network Sharepoint drive.

 ## Recruitment criteria
-The first seven cohorts will consist of 9 Veterans and the eight will contain 5 Veterans, for a total sample of 68 Veterans.
+This study will consist of 9 cohorts of 9 Veterans per cohort.
 Recruitment will be ongoing until all cohorts are filled.

 Please exclude mobile users.
+Please exclude all assistive technology users as we cannot accommodate them in this study.

 Participants in each cohort should be from a different VISN, which include different states.
 No need to include a participant from each state; a cohort should consist of 9 Veterans from any of the states listed next to each cohort.
 Please draw from addresses on file to identify Veterans - no need to confirm in screening question.